inem/taxi-app/README.md

 Implementation is naive and doesn't cover lots of edge cases.
 Authentication is also primitive - you just pass password as plain text.

-TODO:
-====
-Just realized that I get some requirements incorrectly.
-So:
-1. Password should be generated _based_ on phone → this will affect current authentication schema
-2. Create a booking as a passenger (the passenger needs to be authenticated with the correct system generated password)

 Setup
 =====